Shoes By D.I. Jolly

 “Why do you ask doc?”

-“Have you ever stopped to consider that a part of the reason you enjoy the debauchery isn’t just the drink and drugs, but also because you surround yourself with people, and you hate sobriety because you tackle it alone?
+“Have you ever stopped to consider that a part of the reason you enjoy the debauchery isn’t just the drink and drugs, but also because you surround yourself with people, and you hate sobriety because you try and tackle it alone?
 You’re a showman, a born leader, you need people to stay focused and sane.
-I think it’s time you try find more people, and this time don’t corrupt them quite so much.”
+I think it’s time you try to find more people, and this time don’t corrupt them quite so much, or so fast.”

 “I’m thirty-five, I don’t think I know how to make friends anymore, or sober friends anyway.”